Cauli Le Chat

 I used to be invited inside to listen to the latest ragtime compositions.
 I even got to play the piano using the classic feline four-paw trounce technique, which, in some ways, sounded a bit like barrelhouse piano.
 (Usually, this display of feline musical talents was accompanied by being led to the kitchen for a saucer of milk.)
 (By the way, I looked a little like the cat at the end of our book trailer in that particular previous life.)
 Those were exciting times, when the air was filled with innovative, invigorating syncopations.

 Scowl-Face, who discovers interesting things decades after the fact, learned about Ragtime generally, and Scott Joplin particularly, when he heard The Entertainer (1902) played on AM radio in 1973, when the motion picture The Sting (1973) filled theaters.
 Joplin's music, conducted and arranged by Marvin Hamlisch, was used in the soundtrack.
-Hamlisch did a fine job adapting Joplin's various compositions to fit the movie, but you should listen to Scott Joplin Piano Rags, by Joshua Rifkin on piano.
-Nobody plays Joplin like Rifkin.
-We have one of Rifkin's Joplin music CDs in the Evergreen Indiana online catalog.
+Hamlisch did a fine job adapting Joplin's various compositions to fit the movie, but you should listen to Scott Joplin Piano Rags, by Joshua Rifkin, pianist; or to The Complete Piano Works of Scott Joplin, by Richard Dowling, pianist; or to The Complete Works of Scott Joplin, Volumes 1-5, by Richard Zimmerman, pianist.
+There's also Joplin Playing Joplin, compiled by Peggy Adler, which is a set of digitally enhanced original recordings performed by Scott Joplin himself (presumably for piano rolls in the early 20th century).
+You can search for Joplin music CDs in the Evergreen Indiana online catalog (if you have an E.I. library card) or go online to a streaming service or online music seller, or YouTube, or wherever.
+They don't pay moi to be a reference librarian; that's Scowl-Face's job.

-Grown-up readers and young adults interested in learning more about Scott Joplin should find this biography by Edward A. Berlin (available in the Evergreen Indiana online catalog) to be both interesting and informative, although it has been criticized as being speculative when details about Joplin's life have been historically sketchy.
+Readers of all ages interested in learning more about Scott Joplin should find several biographies available in the Evergreen Indiana online catalog to be both interesting and informative, although some have been criticized as being speculative when details about Joplin's life have been historically sketchy.

 For myself, I have only fond memories of the King of Ragtime.
 He shared many a tin of meat and saucer of milk with moi in my former days as a St. Louis kitty-about-town over a hundred years ago.
 If you had been walking along the street, you'd have heard some mighty sweet piano-playing from Scott Joplin's home.
 You might even have heard my stylings on the ebony and ivory keys.